- Health Studies

 and a study in collaboration with the University of Leicester and THIS Institute, Cambridge on Developing a Visual Identification Method for People with Cognitive Impairment in Hospitals (DA VINCI).

-She was also co-investigator on the INQUIRE project led by Professor John Powell at the University of Oxford on how the NHS can use online patient feedback.
+I was also co-investigator on the INQUIRE project led by Professor John Powell at the University of Oxford on how the NHS can use online patient feedback.